jyjoshi/makemore/Notes.md

 which doesn't lead to a smooth optimization of model parameters

 If you fix this, you get a better loss at the end of training.
-As it is using training more efficiently not wasting the time to squash the weights to the right values: Hockey stick nature of loss over iterations, the stick is not that useful (Could be a few thousand iterations)
+As it is using training more efficiently, not wasting the time to squash the weights to the right values: Hockey stick nature of loss over iterations, the stick is not that useful (Could be a few thousand iterations)

 ### Activations

 - We want to control the activations
 - Shouldn't be squashed to zero or explode to infeasible values
-- We want a roughly gaussian activation
+- We want a roughly Gaussian activation
 - How do we scale the weights and biases so that everything is as controlled as possible (kaiming initialization)

 ### Normalization

 - Batch Normalization: Probably came out first
-- A layer which can be sprinkled throughout the net wherever linearity is present.
+- A layer that can be sprinkled throughout the net wherever linearity is present.
 Before activations.
-- It leads to Centering of the inputs to the next layer by coupling of all examples
+- It leads to the Centering of the inputs to the next layer by coupling all examples
-- Due to this centering effect, individual biases loose the value and hence we require two new parameters for the batchNorm layer
+- Due to this centering effect, individual biases lose their value, and hence we require two new parameters for the batch norm layer
 - bngain and bnbias
 - Our final equation on the output of the batchnorm layer looks like this: bngain \* (batch normalization) + bnBias

-Normalization Causes huge amounts of bugs, becuase it couples examples vertically in the neural net Avoid it as much as possible, but seems to be super powerful
+Normalization Causes huge amounts of bugs because it couples examples vertically in the neural net Avoid it as much as possible, but seems to be super powerful

 Also intrinsically provides regularization

-Part 3 also shows how to analyse the behaviour of the network by studying the characteristics of your activations and gradients being propagated.
-You want to ensure that all the layers receive values whch have similar distribution.
+Part 3 also shows how to analyze the behavior of the network by studying the characteristics of your activations and gradients being propagated.
+You want to ensure that all the layers receive values that have similar distribution.
 This is discussed well in the video.

 ## Part-4 Becoming a BackProp Ninja